BINBINWU/plant-classification/README.md

 # plant-classification
-Presentation.pptx explain the results and finding of the project load_data and other_data include all the image used
+Presentation.pptx explain the results and finding of the project\n load_data and other_data include all the image used